 - Group action by military reservists against municipality for violation of Uniformed Services Employment and Reemployment Rights Act (USERRA)

-- Wrongful termination action by female employee against construction company for violation of California Family Rights Act (CFRA)
+- Wrongful termination actions by employees for violation of California Family Rights Act (CFRA)

 - Action for medical condition discrimination in violation of FEHA and CFRA